Anil1111/Academic-Projects-Tutorials/XNotes/Chrome.md

 ## GoogleChrome Shortcuts
+1. `Ctrl + K` to search in google from the same window
 1. `F11` displays screen in full screen mode
 2. `Ctrl + +/-` zoom into the window
 3. `Ctrl + #` where # is a number, and corresponds to the tab you wish to open